 If you want your ideas to make an impact, you've got to make sure people see them.
-Fast Company Executive Board provides the platform, but to get the most out of it, it's crucial to activate technology and connections to get the word out.
+You’ve found your platform, but to get the most out of it, it's crucial to learn how to promote your content and get the word out.

-Here is a list of 23 tactics to get you started sharing your content, building your audience, and racking up views from the people that matter.
+Here is a list of 23 content promotion strategies to get you started sharing your content, building your audience, and racking up views from the people that matter.

-- Make a checklist, starting with the items here, of action steps to take every time you publish.
+- The first thing that you’ll want to do when promoting your content is make a checklist.
+This checklist should start with the items below and include action steps to take every time you publish.
 Let your assistant, marketing team, or PR person take charge of it.
 Make sure you give every piece its best chance by ticking each box.